-Place the injured region under running tap water or use water with normal temperature at least for 20 minutes.
+Place the injured region under running tap water or use water with the normal temperature at least for 20 minutes.
 It will not only bring down the temperature but will also wash down the dirt and possible infectious agents.
 I can not stress enough on not to use ice or chilled water for this.
-Ice reduces the blood supply of burned area by constricting the blood vessels, which in turn does more harm than good as healing depends a great lot on the blood supply of the tissue.
+Ice reduces the blood supply to the burned area by constricting the blood vessels, which in turn does more harm than good as healing depends on a great lot of the blood supply of the tissue.

 Use Home Available Remedies to treat burn from boiling water